caus-am/dom_adapt/README.md

 # Installation instructions:

+The code expects a Clingo solver in the folder ASP (point 1) and a few R packages (point 2):

-1. Check installation for the existence of ./ASP/clingo If it’s not there download the new clingo (http://sourceforge.net/projects/potassco/files/clingo) from the website and rename it to that file.
+1. Download the new clingo (http://sourceforge.net/projects/potassco/files/clingo) from the website and rename it as "clingo"

 You can try running:
 ```